 Those are the fundamentals.
 That’s the homework you need to do before you even start thinking about HTML programming.
 Because no amount of technological wizardry can compensate for the lack of a clear, single-minded brand idea.

 The research or “how-to” level.

-On business-to-business websites this often takes the form of webinars, white papers, videos, articles, blogs and tutorials.
-On retail sites it’s third party reviews, product comparisons and user-generated content.
+On business-to-business websites this often takes the form of webinars, videos, white papers, videos, articles, blogs and tutorials.
+On retail sites it’s third party reviews, product comparisons, user-generated content and the story behind the story of your products or organization.
 This is where you site can get very deep and very relevant for serious prospects.
-Don’t overlook it.

 The conversion level.